edc4it/sbt-activemq/README.md

 - The broker starts a random port for the JMX use `netstat` to see which one
 - The data directory is set to `activemq/data/<name>`
+- The log is written to `activemq/log/brokers.log` (the logs from the BrokerService are presented in the sbt console)

 ### License